-Over the Garden Wall is a deconstruction and examination of children’s stories and childhood as a whole.
-There are still good guys and bad guys, just not in the places we’d usually expect.
-Here, like in a Miyazaki movie, sometimes witches are A-OK, and skeletons don’t really mean any harm.
+Over the Garden Wall is a deconstruction and examination of children’s stories and, arguably, the challenges of childhood as a whole.
+There are still good guys and bad guys, but they might not look the way we expect.
+Here, just like in a Miyazaki movie, appearances can be deceiving.

-Every childhood, after all, has an ending that is both happy and sad at the same time: every child grows up and matures, only to have to live in the real world, a place that I think we can all agree certainly has an underlying sinister quality, constant threats to your happiness, success, and overall wellbeing.
+Every childhood, after all, has an ending that is both happy and sad at the same time: every child grows up and matures, only to have to live in the real world, a place that I think we can all agree certainly has an underlying sinister quality in the form of constant threats to a person’s happiness, success, and overall wellbeing.

-When we take a close look at Over the Garden Wall, its characters and situations, we find different approaches to life, different ways to live in the real world and survive the scary parts.
+When we take a close look at Over the Garden Wall, specifically its characters and situations, we find different life philosophies, i.e. different ways to live in the real world and survive the scary parts.

 But first, let’s talk about an abstract character who affects absolutely everyone in the series in one way or another.

-The first episode leaves a lot to the imagination, which seems appropriate for a series set in a place only referred to as the Unknown, both by the narrator and the residents of the wood.
+The first episode of Over the Garden Wall leaves a lot to the imagination, which seems appropriate for a series set in a place only ever referred to as the Unknown, both by the narrator and the residents of the wood.

-The Woodsman mentions the Beast early on, warning Wirt and Gregory to avoid him at all cost.
-He doesn’t however, tell them how exactly to do that, at least not yet.
+The Woodsman mentions the Beast early on, warning Wirt and Gregory to avoid him at all costs.
+But he doesn’t tell them how to actually do that.
+The boys are on their own.

 But no, the Beast is real, and as the series progresses, he appears and speaks, interacting with other characters.

-He does very little to actively torment our heroes.
+The Beast does very little to actively torment our heroes.
 We hear about him through other characters who are absolutely terrified of the Beast.
-And sometimes he sings off in the distance.
+And sometime we hear the Beast’s eerie singing off in the distance.

-The Beast is wonderfully abstract, leaving him open to symbolic interpretation.
-Maybe he’s just everything bad.
+The Beast is wonderfully abstract, leaving him open to symbolic interpretation from the very start.
+Maybe he’s just supposed to represent everything bad in the world.
 Maybe he’s pure evil.

-To my mind, the Beast feels more like depression, anxiety, or just plain hopelessness.
+To my mind, the Beast feels more like an abstraction of depression, anxiety, or just plain hopelessness.

-When the Woodsman finally tells Wirt and Greg how to avoid the Beast, it has nothing to do with direction.
-(The Beast can appear wherever and whenever he wants.)
+When the Woodsman finally tells Wirt and Greg how to avoid the Beast, it has nothing to do with direction or location.
+The Beast can appear wherever and whenever he wants.
 Instead, he tells the boys that if they lose hope, the Beast will be upon them and never let them leave.

-It’s hard to think of a better embodiment of internal negativity.
+It’s hard to think of a better incarnation of internal negativity.